bonsairobo/building-blocks/DESIGN.md

     parameter that can implement `ChunkReadStorage` or `ChunkWriteStorage`.
 This makes it so `ChunkMap`s can work with any kind of backing storage, be it a simple hash map or an LRU-cache of chunks that can be compressed.
+  - Due to the requirement for level of detail, some hierarchical storage types were introduced.
+The `ChunkPyramid` is very simple, just an array of `ChunkMap`s, one for each level of detail.
+It supports some helper functions for downsampling chunks.
+There is also an `OctreeSet` which is a sparse, hierarchical set of `Point3i`s.
+This supports many kinds of traversal, so it can be used to efficiently visit large regions of chunk keys.
+Because the `OctreeSet` has a maximum size, the `OctreeChunkIndex` is a hash map of `OctreeSet`, which lets each set manage a chunk of space that we call a "superchunk," since it is a multitude of chunks.
+Some algorithms, like clipmap traversal, have been implemented using these octrees.
 - **Meshing**
   - There are many ways of generating meshes from voxel data.
 You can make each occupied voxel into a cube, which gives the classis Minecraft aesthetic.
 Or